satyamounika11/Shell/README.md

 # Shell
-Schell Scripts can be seen here.
+Shell Scripts can be seen here.

+Test for Git Fetch and Git Pull.